 Colorado native Carrie Tynan thinks she has the best job in the world.
-As the Foundation’s senior staff person for grantmaking, she loves visiting nonprofits and learning how they are improving the lives of the people in their communities.
+As the Foundation’s Executive Director, she loves visiting nonprofits and learning how they are improving the lives of the people in their communities.
 She says she is consistently impressed by the range of life-changing services nonprofits provide to Coloradans, and inspired by the way policy groups fight to protect our individual freedoms.
 Carrie jokes, “I’ve never met a nonprofit that I didn’t like; there would probably be no money left if I were in charge of the funding decisions!”
 (No, you are not allowed to request Carrie for your on-site visit!)
 Seriously, Carrie takes great pains to evaluate each organization fairly and rigorously.

 Before joining the Foundation, Carrie spent five years as an English teacher at J.K.
 Mullen High School.
 A graduate of the University of Texas, Carrie is involved with numerous nonprofits in the Denver area.
 Carrie and her husband are also busy parents keeping up with their two active kiddos.
 As a family, they all love anything outdoors, including golfing, skiing and hunting and attending Colorado sporting events.